hoangtamvo/pedestrian-analytics/README.md

 ## Visual analytics with interactive dashboards <a name="visual-analytics"> </a>

 The extracted statistics described in the above section provide opportunities and use cases for interesting visual analytics applications.
-Two possibilities are sketched in the following while the full implementation will be developed and published into this same repository once they are ready.
+Two possibilities are sketched in the following while the full implementations are being developed and published into this same repository once they are ready.

 ### Spatial analysis and Peak hours traffic pattern